 : Spices, Fruits, and Zest

 This is where you can get creative.
-Incorporate your favorite spices, dried fruits, and citrus zest to add flavor and character to your Christmas bread.
+Incorporate your favorite spices, dried fruits, and citrus zest to add flavor and character to your Winter holiday bread.
 Gently fold these ingredients into the dough after the first rise.

 The Second Rise